dominikj111/JigsawFlow/best-practices.md

 ---

-This document provides practical guidance for implementing JigsawFlow applications effectively.
-As the pattern evolves and the community grows, the document is still in review phase and these practices will be refined based on real-world experience and feedback.
+> ⚠️ **Work in Progress**: This document provides practical guidance for implementing JigsawFlow applications effectively and is actively being developed and refined based on real-world implementations and community feedback.
+As the pattern evolves and the community grows, these practices will continue to be refined based on real-world experience and feedback.